Differential cross-section measurements of the production of four charged leptons in association with two jets using the ATLAS detector: Introduction

 The pair production of $Z$ bosons in association with two jets (\zzjjtwo{} production) in proton--proton collisions is sensitive to a diverse range of physical phenomena.
 Of particular interest is the purely electroweak (EW) \zzjjtwo{} process (referred to here as EW \zzjjtwo{}) in which the jets arise through the $t$-channel exchange of electroweak bosons as shown in Figure~\ref{fig:zzjj} (left).
 This process is sensitive to the $WWZ$ and $WWZZ$ weak-boson self-interactions, which arise due to the non-Abelian nature of the electroweak interaction.
 Also of interest is the production of \zzjjtwo{} with the jets arising from the strong interaction.
 This is referred to as strong \zzjjtwo{} production and is shown in Figure~\ref{fig:zzjj} (right).
 Theoretical predictions for the strong \zzjjtwo{} process are very sensitive to the accuracy of the perturbative QCD calculations, both in the overall production rate and in the kinematic properties of the final state.
 Measurements of \zzjjtwo{} production can therefore be used to improve our understanding of both the electroweak and strong interactions that underpin the Standard Model (SM) of particle physics.

 Measurements of \zzjjtwo{} production in proton--proton collisions at the LHC have thus far focussed on extracting the electroweak contribution.
 The ATLAS Collaboration recently published the observation of EW $ZZjj$ production at a significance of greater than five standard deviations~\cite{ATLAS:2020nlt}.
 Before that, the CMS Collaboration announced evidence for the process at a significance greater than three standard deviations~\cite{CMS:2020fqz}.
 Both of these measurements used multivariate discriminants to separate the electroweak and strong \zzjjtwo{} components, and reported a fiducial EW \zzjjtwo{} cross-section within the phase space of the analysis.
 In the ATLAS analysis, a cross-section for inclusive \zzjjtwo{} production was also reported.
 The inclusive \zzjjtwo{} cross-section is the sum of the strong and electroweak contributions, and the ATLAS measurement provides an important constraint on the overall rate of strong \zzjjtwo{} production.
+Measurements sensitive to inclusive $ZZ$ production have also been performed by both experiments, in an inclusive phase space that is not enriched by EW production~\cite{CMS:2020gtj,ATLAS:2021kog}.